Dog Health Recent Resources

 A few things you should consider about your animal’s comfort are their breed and their age when approaching your plans to provide care.

-Can Dogs Get Cold?
+Can Some Dogs Handle the Cold?

-Dogs often show signs of discomfort when they feel cold, such as shivering, holding feet up, whining, hunching up, tucking tails, and showing behavioral changes.
+Dogs often show signs of discomfort when feeling cold, such as shivering, holding their feet up, whining, hunching up, tucking their tails, and exhibiting behavioral changes.
+If they don’t find warmth, they can become hypothermic, which can be fatal.

-It’s crucial to act quickly when your dog starts to look cold or before the cold has time to set in.
+Signs of hypothermia include weakness, lethargy, decreased mental function, and a loss of consciousness.
+It’s crucial to act quickly when your dog starts to look cold or before the cold has time to set in. .Hypothermia is a serious condition, so it’s essential to act quickly when your dog starts to look cold or even before the cold has time to set in.

 Tips for Keeping Your Dog Warm